What is an EICR certificate?

 Most landlords regularly check their installations using qualified electrical engineers to provide a safe home for their tenants.
 Visual inspection of the light fittings, sockets, fuse board and wiring will indicate if the property has unsafe electrics.

-NAPIT has provided guidance on the requirements to aid landlords in better understanding the legislation, its requirement, and its implementation.
+NAPIT has provided guidance on the requirements to help landlords better understand the legislation, its requirements, and its implementation.

 What do EICR regulations say: